JhonnyMahony/NetWatch/README.md

-# NetWatch Template
+# NetWatch

-This project helps you watch network trafic, filter by protocol and import export data using [Tauri](https://tauri.app/) and [Yew](https://yew.rs/).
+This project helps you watch network trafic, filter by protocol, ip using [Tauri](https://tauri.app/) and [Yew](https://yew.rs/).
 It provides a foundation for building lightweight, secure apps with a Rust backend and a web-based frontend.

 ## Getting Started